EEN421/EEN421.github.io/_posts/🔪 Cutting Through the Noise: Reducing Fortinet Teardown Traffic in Microsoft Sentinel.md

 > 👉 Another common snag when porting queries is using dynamic literals like ```dynamic({})```.
 In DCR transforms, prefer ```parse_json("{}")``` instead.

-Here's an adjusted, simplified iteration of the previous KQL query listed above, but this one is below is compatible and can be pasted directly into the DCR window:
+Here's an adjusted, simplified iteration of the previous KQL query listed above, but this one is below is compatible and can be pasted directly into the TransformKQL window:

 ```bash
 source   // Start from your chosen source table (e.g., CommonSecurityLog, Syslog, etc.).